gauthamk97/OMDB-App/README.md

 # OMBD App

 ## To Do :-
-* Basic Tab View Implementation
-* Search Bar Implementation
+* Search Bar and API Implementation
 * Favorite Movies
 * Workaround for Posters API?